5axes/FreeCAD-GDT/README.md

 The implementation of the software is done as a module of the parametric modeling free software application [FreeCAD](http://freecadweb.org).
 This is a multiplatform project since the development of the module is done with Python and FreeCAD has compilations for multiple Operating Systems.

-The initial source code as been developped by [Juan Vañó Cerdá](https://github.com/juanvanyo) during his final master's work in university.
+The initial source code as been developed by [Juan Vañó Cerdá](https://github.com/juanvanyo) during his final master's work in university.
 He developed a module to solve the problem of Geometric Dimensioning and Tolerancing (GD&T) the initial source code is based on the [FreeCadDraft Workbench](https://wiki.freecad.org/Draft_Workbench) .

 Installing
 ----------